 21. Try rock pooling

 At South Shore, the coastal defence wall is arranged into tiny honeycomb-shaped cells.
 The tide leaves a wealth of marine wildlife in each cell, from starfish to tiny jellyfish.
 Rock pooling is a fantastic educational activity for all ages to enjoy and, with a microhabitat waiting for you, it’s worth exploring!
 All you need is a small bucket, gentle hands and a love for wildlife.
 Make sure you leave everything as you found it and take any litter away with you.

 22. Meet Father Christmas

 It’s time to find out if your little one has been naughty or nice.
-Santa will be visiting an array of Blackpool venues this Christmas, including Blackpool Pleasure Beach, Winter Gardens Wonderland, Coral Island and Houndshill Shopping Centre.
+Santa will be visiting an array of Blackpool venues this Christmas, including Blackpool Resort, Blackpool Pleasure Beach, Coral Island and Houndshill Shopping Centre.
 Treat your younglings to a visit to meet the main man and let it be a Christmas to remember.

 23. Enjoy a meal out

 Feeling a bit peckish after all the festive fun?
 There is a wide selection of independent cafes, bars and restaurants in Blackpool - from the Budapest-meets-Singapore hawker restaurant, Michael Wan’s Wok Inn, cosy Stefani’s which serves up delicious homemade pizzas to the newly-opened Fino Tapas.
 There is also a range of national branded restaurants, including Pizza Hut, Nando’s and Slug and Lettuce just to mention a few.